-- (c) temporary transfer or permitting the use or enjoyment of any intellectual property right.
+- (c) Temporary transfer or permitting the use or enjoyment of any intellectual property right.
 It may be noted that permanent transfers are excluded as IP are also goods.
-IP may form part of an overall arrangement and suitable treatment may be given in such comprehensive arrangements based on the principle of composite or mixed supply; - (d) development, design, programming, customisation, adaptation, upgradation, enhancement, implementation of information technology software.
-Software is goods (4907 or 8523) but where supply involves software services that are not goods (which are like shrink wrapped software), only those transactions are treated as supply of services (falling under 9973 or any other suitable entry); - (e) agreeing to the obligation to refrain from an act, or to tolerate an act or a situation, or to do an act.
-Please note that supply is not only a 'positive' transaction but also 'negative' transaction or 'inaction'.
-For this reason, CGST Amendment Act has even edited the title of sch II; it is very interesting to note that placement of 'commas' in this para.
-Not every occasion where there is a deduction of payment can be attributed to a supply under this para.
-There must be an agreement to the perform an obligation that involves (a) refraining from an act or (b) tolerate an act or a situation or (c) to do an act.
-It is very important to satisfy these ingredients and not assume these ingredients are present before liability can arise under this para; and - (f) transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
+IP may form part of an overall arrangement and suitable treatment may be given in such comprehensive arrangements based on the principle of composite or mixed supply. - (d) Development, design, programming, customisation, adaptation, upgradation, enhancement, implementation of information technology software.
+Software is goods (4907 or 8523) but where supply involves software services that are not goods (which are like shrink wrapped software), only those transactions are treated as supply of services (falling under 9973 or any other suitable entry). - (e) Agreeing to the obligation to refrain from an act, or to tolerate an act or a situation, or to do an act.
+Note that supply is not only a 'positive' transaction but also 'negative' transaction or 'inaction'.
+For this reason, CGST (Amendment) Act has even amended the title of Schedule II; it is very interesting to note the placement of 'commas' in this Para.
+Not every occasion where there is a deduction of payment can be attributed to a supply under this Para.
+There must be an agreement to perform an obligation that involves (a) refraining from an act or (b) tolerate an act or a situation or (c) to do an act.
+It is very important to satisfy these ingredients and not assume these ingredients are present before liability can arise under this Para.
+There must be a separate and distinct agreement for the same.
+Such an agreement can be collateral aspect within an agreement for supply for something else.
+As long as the payment of consideration is on account of 'agreement' to either (i) perform an obligation to refrain from an act or (ii) tolerate an act or situation or (iii) to do an act, the same will be treated as a 'service'. - (f) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
 Refer also para 1(b) to identify consistency in treatment whether goods are leased or licensed. - 6.
 Composite supply - (a) works contract as defined in clause (119) of section 2; and - (b) supply, by way of or as part of any service or in any other manner whatsoever, of goods, being food or any other article for human consumption or any drink (other than alcoholic liquor for human consumption), where such supply or service is for cash, deferred payment or other valuable consideration.
-Please note that this fiction requires goods in packed condition when including in the supply as described in this para will continue to be treated as supply of services.
-As service is not a verb but a noun, once the supply comes within the mischief of this para, then it will always be treated as a supply of services.
-There is no occasion to search for goods within this supply and vivisect them contrary to the fiction in this para.
+Note that this fiction requires goods to be in packed condition.
+As service is not a verb but a noun, once the supply comes within the mischief of this Para, it will always be treated as a supply of services.
+There is no occasion to search for goods within this supply and vivisect them contrary to the fiction in this Para.